 Data Type: dateTime Minimum Occurrences: 1 Maximum Occurrences: 1 Parent: Revision

 The element cvrf:Date should record the date the revision was made.
-All dateTime values in CVRF require a time, and we recommend the inclusion of a time zone as well (OASIS endorses the use of Greenwich mean time [GMT] or “Zulu time”).
-If a time zone is excluded, Zulu should be assumed2.2.
+All dateTime values in CSAF CVRF require a date and a time (cf. section 2.2 Date and Time).

 Example